top of page

 Professional Biography

-Emily Soto is currently a senior at Grand Valley State University, slated to graduate with her Bachelors in Social Work in May of 2026.
-While Emily will be starting her professional career on paper, she has worked alongside clients in the Social Work field since 2019, she has worked in the following positions:
+I am currently a senior at Grand Valley State University, slated to graduate with my Bachelor's in Social Work in May of 2026.
+While I will be starting my professional career on paper, I have worked alongside clients in the Social Work field for the past 6 years.
+Since 2019, I have worked in the following positions:

-• Youth Peer Support Specialist in the Families Forward unit at CMHA-CEI (2.5 years)
+• Youth Peer Support Specialist in CMHA-CEI Families Forward Unit (2.5 years)

-• Peer Support Specialist at the Network 180 Behavioral Health Crisis Center (1 year)
+• Peer Support Specialist at Network 180's Behavioral Health Crisis Center (1 year)

 Populations Served